ForgoneReality/dissonance/README.md

 ## Known Bugs

 - FIX CONVERSATION SWAPPING OTHERUSER
+- EDIT CHANNEL MESSAGES NO WORK
 - Editing messgaes might not be live (Action Cable)
-- EDIT CHANNEL MESSAGES NO WORK
 - Invite Link not working as intended if not logged in
 - Dropdown short and dropdown long not reliably accurate (sometimes need refresh)
 - PERFORMANCE OPTIMIZAITON (is it a nicknames backend problem?
 It is really slow to load the 300 page) -> LOADING THING PROBABLY MAKES IT OK
 - USERS OPTIMIZATION DOESNT WORK IF THEY LEAVE THE SERVER FOR SEARCH MODAL AND USER MODAL
+- Minor: Massive space under images?

 - Refreshing on conversations still nonfunctional
 - Transfer everything necessary between channels and conversations